Duties Shifted for Several Members of Jay Wright's Staff

 During this period he was also responsible for scheduling, academic oversight, and coordination with Villanova's NCAA Compliance Office.

-Prior to becoming an assistant coach Donnelly served as the director of basketball operations.
+Prior to becoming an assistant coach Donnelly served as the program's director of basketball operations.
 In that slot he handled an assortment of duties vital to the function of the men's basketball office.
 In that period he was primarily focused on off-court player development, including academics and scheduling.
-He also served as the basketball office's link to the athletic department on day-to-day matters, including working closely with the facilities staff on the design of the university's basketball training and student fitness facility, the Davis Center.
-In addition, he coordinated all team travel and the Villanova Basketball camps while also fulfilling the role of assistant producer on the "Inside Villanova Basketball" television and "Talking Villanova Basketball" radio programs.

 Prior to that stint, Donnelly began his coaching career as an assistant coach at his alma mater, Muhlenberg College in Allentown, Pa.
 During that time Muhlenberg won the 1998 Centennial Conference Tournament championship and was a participant in the Division III NCAA Tournament that year.